mw10104587/D2-2019-graphql/README.md

-# Rest 2.0 is Here and its Name is GraphQL
+# D2 2019 GraphQL

-Brief description of the article and what it covers.
+Implementation of the demo.
-Link to article on SitePoint (if known).
+A modified version of this example: [Site Point GraphQL Articel](https://github.com/sitepoint-editors/sitepoint-graphql-article)

 ## Requirements